Tiara: Etiquette

-It is sometimes thought that only titled women are allowed to wear a tiara; that is not true.
-Any woman can wear a tiara to events where the dress code 'white tie' applies.
-However events in hotels are excluded.
+It is sometimes thought that only titled women are allowed to wear a tiara, but that is not true.
+Any woman can wear a tiara to events where the dress code "white tie" applies.
+However, events in hotels are excluded.

 Traditionally, young women do not wear a tiara until they are married.
 On their wedding day, they would wear a tiara owned by their birth family.
 Once a woman was married, she should only wear tiaras that were owned by her husband's family, or her own personal property.
 There was an exception for unmarried princesses who were allowed to wear tiaras from the age of eighteen.
 In the 21st century, these rules are no longer strictly applied.

 There are special black tiaras made of jet, onyx, glass or steel to be worn with mourning clothes.
 For the later stages of mourning (second mourning and half mourning), tiaras with purple stones (amethyst), white stones (diamond and moonstone) or pearls were also considered appropriate.

 History

 Pre-18th century

-The words tiara and diadem both come from head ornaments worn in ancient time by men and women to denote high status.
+The words "tiara" and "diadem" both come from head ornaments worn in ancient time by men and women to denote high status.
 As Geoffrey Munn notes, "The word 'tiara' is actually Persian in origin—the name first denoted the high-peaked head-dresses of Persian kings, which were encircled by 'diadems' (bands of purple and white decoration).
 Now, it is used to describe almost every form of decorative head ornament."
 Ancient Greeks and Romans used gold to make wreath-shaped head ornaments, while the Scythians' resembled a stiff halo that would serve as the inspiration for later Russian kokoshniks.
 The use of tiaras and diadems declined along with the fall of the Roman Empire and the rise of Christianity.

 From the early Middle Ages onwards, European princesses and queens were known to wear crowns, and brides wore special bridal crowns on their wedding day.
 In the 17th and 18th centuries, reigning queens began to wear head ornaments to indicate their special status.
 This custom did not catch on widely, partly because the enormous ladies' hairstyles of the eighteenth century made wearing a tiara difficult.